milabs/khook/README.md

 # License

-This software is lecensed under the GPL.
+This software is licensed under the GPL.

 # Author